Archie9010/Quiz/README.md

 # Big Quiz

 Welcome to [Big Quiz]() Big Quiz is a free web application for all your knowledge needs.
 The topics currently available are: Geography, Science, Anatomy and Astronomy.
 With Big Quiz, you can easily and efficiently refresh or expand on what you already know.
+Idea of design of this app is to keep it simple and easy to navigate.

 ![mockup](assets/media/mockup.png)